Skip to content

 Aid vs. Aide: Which Word Is It?

-Which is correct aid or aide?
+Which is correct “aid” or “aide”?

 While aid and aide sound the same spoken aloud, and are almost spelled the exact same (with the exception of the additional -e), they’re different words with different meanings.
 Allow us to assist in clarifying the distinction . . . or should I say, offer aid on the correct word choice.

-When to use “aid” vs. “aide”:
+When to use “aid” vs. “aide”

 Aide (pronounced aye-d) is a noun meaning assistant.
 Someone who acts as an assistant is an aide (and vice versa).
 For example, the term ‘teacher’s aide‘ shows the correct use of the noun aide.
 Similarly, there are nurses’ aides, political aides, and so forth.

-Examples of aide in sentences:
+Examples using “aide” in sentences:

 He served as an aide to the former president.